mattray/spiceweasel/README.md

 Roles
 -----
-The `roles` section of the YAML file currently supports `knife role from file FOO` where `FOO` is the name of the role file ending in `.rb` in the `roles` directory.
+The `roles` section of the JSON or YAML file currently supports `knife role from file FOO` where `FOO` is the name of the role file ending in `.rb` in the `roles` directory.
 The YAML snippet

     roles:
     - base: